SemiQuant/RCAnalysis/README.md

 ## RCAnalysis_SplitReads
-*Takes as input MinION fastq files and primer sequence *Searches for the primer sequence in each read cuts them up, creating a fastq file for each *Has option for RCA and dumbell/LAMP methods
+-Takes as input MinION fastq files and primer sequence -Searches for the primer sequence in each read cuts them up, creating a fastq file for each -Has option for RCA and dumbell/LAMP methods
     For dumbell method, has option to re-orientate reads It does not remove the primer sequence, so these must be sof clipped in alignment (or trimmed before) Does this cause issue with the consensus calling script?
 I dont think so (but its easy to edit if it does)